-10.1 i-E-TTL - film-TTL auto mode
+10.1 digital-TTL - film-TTL auto mode

-In i-E-TTL auto flash exposure mode the light output is automatically dosed by the camera-strobe system which is digitally interfaced via synchro cable (SYN-input) according to the specifications of the Nikon and Canon protocols.
+In d-TTL and film-TTL auto flash exposure mode the light output is automatically dosed by the camera-strobe system which is digitally interfaced via synchro cable (SYN-input) according to the specifications of the Nikon, Canon and Sony protocols.

-Attention, this flash exposure mode does not require the interposition of any TTL converter or other electronic devices.
+Attention, the digital-TTL flash exposure mode does not require the interposition of any TTL converter or other electronic devices.